vlang/v/doc/docs.md

 **When to Avoid**

-- When distributing the software to users with potentially different CPU architectures.
+- When distributing the software to users with potentially older CPUs.

 #### PGO (Profile-Guided Optimization)